Iranians, Russians receive text messages seeking U.S. election hacking info

 On Wednesday, Secretary of State Mike Pompeo told reporters the U.S. was now offering up to $10 million "for information leading to the identification or location of any person who, acting at the direction or under the control of a foreign government, interferes with U.S. elections by engaging in certain criminal cyber activities."
 U.S. Cyber Command referred questions to the U.S. State Department, which did not have an immediate comment.
 The White House National Security Council did not immediately respond to a question about the texts.

-Nariman Gharib, of London-based cybersecurity group Certfa, said he became aware of the messages when several recipients inside Iran approached him privately over Telegram early Thursday.
-He said he was immediately troubled, saying the texts posed a safety risk to those inside the country.
+Nariman Gharib, of London-based cybersecurity group Certfa, said he learned of the messages when recipients inside Iran approached him privately early Thursday.
+He said the texts posed a safety risk to those inside the country.

 "The moment you receive something like these kinds of messages from a government – we assume it's the U.S. government – it's going to be flagged by Iran," he said.
 He said that the United States had a range of options for communicating with Iranians, including online advertisements and Telegram channels.